About the Book

 anyone on the hunt for their next mystery thriller.
 This is one series I'm definitely going to keep my eye on.

-Trigger Warning: This is an adult book that contains violence, including a scene of sexual assault, and mild gore.
+Trigger Warning: This is an adult book that contains violence, including a scene of sexual assault, mild gore, and profanity.

 Steven C. Harms is a professional sports broadcast and digital media business executive with a career spanning over thirty years across the NBA, NFL, and MLB.
 He's dealt with Fortune 500 companies, major consumer brands, professional athletes, and multi-platform integrated sports partnerships and media advertising campaigns.